 - Keep the battery surface clean and dry.
-Clean the battery with a solution of baking soda and water. - Make certain the terminal connections are clean and securely tightened. - If the vehicle is not to be used for 30 days or longer, disconnect the negative (-) battery terminal cable to prevent discharge.
+Any corrosion should be washed off with a solution of baking soda and water. - Make certain the terminal connections are clean and securely tightened. - If the vehicle is not to be used for 30 days or longer, disconnect the negative (-) battery terminal cable to prevent discharge.